haowen-EE/Radar-project/PROGRESS.md

 Original script failed for some .dat/.cfg pairs.

 Switch to parsing the paired .cfg (sample rate, antennas/virtual channels, chirp/frame, etc.) to drive decoding.

+## 2025-09-03

+Point-cloud coordinates & pedestrian speed correction (core issue)

+Scene geometry (confirmed for calibration):

+Radar mounted perpendicular to road centerline, with a 3 m lateral offset from the centerline.

+Pedestrians walk along the centerline (far→near, then near→far).

+Motion is planar; units meters.

+Symptoms:

+Pedestrian speeds are grossly over-estimated (often 10–20 m/s), with cumulative “10→30→50 m/s” across repeated experiments.

+Confirm detIdx == 0 means a new frame → velocity chains must reset at frame boundaries, otherwise historical displacement leaks into current speed.

+Constraint: Do not change axes; fix speed only.

+Data: Among four CSVs, twopeople_parallel.csv is the most complete for detection; all four show speed bias.